-- 1. The connection between the device and the Host PC is broken. - $2. \ \ \, \text{The communication parameters for the connection are incorrect.}$ - 3.
-The named device may have been assigned an incorrect Network ID. - 4.
-The response from the device took longer to receive than the amount of time specified in the "Request Timeout" device setting.
+- 1. The connection between the device and the Host PC is broken. - 2.
+The IP address assigned to the device is incorrect. - 3.
+The device Ethernet port is already in use. - 4.
+The connection cannot be established in the specified timeout period. - 5.
+The response from the device took longer to receive than the amount of time specified in the "Request Timeout" device property.